-Occidental's oil and gas segment focuses on long-term value creation and leadership in sustainability, health, safety and the environment.
-In each core operating area, Occidental's operations benefit from scale, technical expertise, decades of high-margin inventory, environmental and safety leadership and commercial and governmental collaboration.
+Occidental's oil and gas segment focuses on long-term value creation in the key performance indicators noted above of total spend per barrel, field operability, daily production, and leadership through our HSE and sustainability initiatives.
+In each core operating area, Occidental's operations benefit from scale, technical expertise, decades of high-margin inventory, HSE leadership and commercial and governmental collaboration.
 These attributes allow Occidental to bring additional production quickly to market, extend the life of older fields at lower costs and provide low-cost returns-driven growth opportunities with advanced technology.

-Occidental is one of the largest U.S. producers of liquids, which includes oil and NGL, allowing Occidental to maximize cash margins on a per barrel basis.
-The advantages that Occidental's portfolio provides, coupled with its advanced subsurface characterization ability and the proven ability to execute, position Occidental for full-cycle success in the years ahead.
-The oil and gas segment maximizes efficiencies to deliver lower breakeven costs and generate excess free cash flow.
-The oil and gas segment strives to achieve low development and operating costs to maximize full-cycle value of the
+Occidental is one of the largest U.S. producers of liquids, which includes oil and NGL, enabling it to maximize cash margins on a per barrel basis.
+The advantages that Occidental's portfolio provides, coupled with its advanced subsurface characterization expertise and the proven ability to execute, position it for full-cycle success in the years ahead.
+The oil and gas segment maximizes efficiencies to deliver lower breakeven costs and generate excess free cash flow and also strives to achieve low development and operating costs to maximize full-cycle value of the assets.

-The oil and gas business implements Occidental's strategy primarily by:
+The oil and gas segment implements Occidental's strategy primarily by:

-- Operating and developing areas where reserves are known to exist and optimizing capital intensity in core areas, primarily in the Permian Basin, DJ Basin, Gulf of Mexico, UAE, Oman and Algeria; - Maintaining a disciplined and prudent approach to capital expenditures with a focus on high-return, short and midcycle, cash-flow-generating opportunities and an emphasis on creating value and further enhancing Occidental's existing positions: - Focusing Occidental's subsurface characterization and technical activities on both conventional and unconventional resources in the Permian Basin, Rockies, Gulf of Mexico and International; - Using secondary and tertiary recovery techniques in mature fields; and - Focusing on cost-reduction efficiencies and innovative technologies to reduce carbon emissions.
+- Operating and developing areas where reserves are known to exist and optimizing capital intensity in core areas, primarily in the Permian Basin, DJ Basin, Gulf of America, Algeria, Oman, Qatar and the UAE; - Maintaining a disciplined and prudent approach to capital expenditures with a focus on high-return, short and midcycle, cash-flow-generating opportunities and an emphasis on creating value and further enhancing Occidental's existing positions; - Focusing Occidental's subsurface characterization and technical activities on both conventional and unconventional resources; - Using secondary and tertiary recovery techniques in mature fields; and - Focusing on cost-reduction efficiencies and innovative technologies to reduce carbon emissions.

-In 2023, oil and gas capital expenditures were approximately \$5.0 billion and primarily focused on Occidental's assets in the Permian Basin, DJ Basin, Gulf of Mexico and Oman.
-In 2024, Occidental plans to spend \$4.8 billion to \$5.0 billion to develop its oil and gas assets, excluding amounts associated with the CrownRock Acquisition.
+In 2024, oil and gas capital expenditures, including exploration, were approximately \$5.3 billion and primarily focused on Occidental's assets in the Permian Basin, DJ Basin, Gulf of America and Oman.
+In 2025, Occidental plans to spend \$5.8 billion to \$6.0 billion to develop its oil and gas assets.